nathanieltagg/fieldlines/README.md

 This is a small web page that creates maps of electric field lines using Javascript in HTML5, intended for educational use.

+Feel free to link directly to the live version at http://neutrino.otterbein.edu/~tagg/fieldlines

 You are free to use this in your own projects, but please let me know and give me credit if you do so.

 About the simulation: